HaydenMacDonald/hmdrmd/README.md

 - Evaluation
 - Uncertainties
 - Action Plan

+## Help

+Submit issues here on GitHub.

+If you are interested in extending the functionality of this package, fork this repository, make your changes and submit them as a pull request.

+## Footnotes

 <a name="myfootnote1">1</a>: Ellet, W. (2018). *The case study handbook, revised edition: A student's guide*.
 Boston, Massachussets, Harvard Business Review Press.